DETAILED ACTION

 control the driver to perform an operation based on the first driving data ([0027] “The robot controller may be executed in a cloud (i.e., more specifically, in a cloud computing environment) and the robot may be a robot that communicates with the robot controller to exchange messages required for control of the robot.
 For example, the robot may send status messages to the robot controller, wherein a status message may contain information about the current physical state measured by sensors of the robot, such as joint positions, velocities, forces, currents, or the like.
 Status messages may enable the robot controller to decide on a next action to be performed by the robot and the controller may send corresponding commands, such as movement or velocity commands, to the robot to implement such action accordingly.”),

-external device occurring, second driving data received by the robot from the external device within a threshold period … ([0029] “By generating a substitutional command in the form of a command that corresponds to an expected instruction of the missing command and sending the substitutional command to the robot instead of the missing command, the concealment component 100 may ensure that the robot may not take notice of the missing command.
+identify, based on detection of an error in communication connection between the robot and the external device occurring, second driving data received by the robot from the external device within a threshold period … ([0029] “By generating a substitutional command in the form of a command that corresponds to an expected instruction of the missing command and sending the substitutional command to the robot instead of the missing command, the concealment component 100 may ensure that the robot may not take notice of the missing command.
 The substitutional command may be denoted as an artificial command which is sent to the robot as a replacement of the missing command.
 The robot may process the substitutional command like any other command received from the robot controller and may not recognize that the actual command sent from the robot controller has been delayed or lost.
 In this way, continuous operation of the robot may be ensured.”, [0030] “The robot may be controlled using a continuous control scheme (as opposed to an event based control scheme, as described above) which may require commands to be sent from the robot controller to the robot in accordance with a predetermined communication scheme.
 For example, the predetermined communication scheme may require sending commands to the robot in predefined intervals, e.g., periodically sending commands with a specific frequency, such as 125 Hz in case of a UR5 robot arm, for example.
 The delay or loss of the missing command, e.g., the fact that a command has not arrived in time, may then be detected based on verifying the receipt of commands on compliance with the predetermined communication scheme, such as on compliance with the 125 Hz requirement in case of a UR5 robot arm, for example.
 In one implementation, the delay or loss of the command may be detected when the command is not received by a time which corresponds to the sum of an expected reception time of the command according to the predetermined communication scheme and a delay threshold value.”, [0031] “The substitutional command may be generated such that the substitutional command corresponds to an expected instruction of the missing command.
 The expected instruction may reflect an estimated (i.e., predicted) action which is to be performed next by the robot.
 This action may be estimated in consideration of an operation currently being performed by the robot (e.g., a movement along a certain trajectory) for which an action to be performed next in accordance with the continuous control scheme (e.g., a particular incremental movement as part of the certain trajectory) can be estimated, e.g., at least with a certain likelihood.”, [0033] “…In one particular implementation, the predicted control command value may be a delta value corresponding to a difference to a control command value of a previous command received by the robot from the robot controller, wherein the substitutional command may be generated based on the previous command and the delta value…”, discloses substitutional command may be generated based on the previous command and the delta value which is construed as second driving data matches with at least a portion of the first driving data, [0037] “The predetermined time limit may correspond to a threshold value and may be determined by the concealment component 100.
 In one implementation, the time limit may be determined based on a passive measurement which includes observing commands sent to the robot and determining a difference between the observed commands and corresponding substitutional commands for different prediction periods.
 In this case, actual commands received from the robot controller may be forwarded to the robot as usual (i.e., without any delay or loss) and the substitutional commands may be generated to check a command error by determining the difference between the observed commands and a corresponding substitutional commands (i.e., the substitutional commands are not sent to the robot in this case).
 The command error may reflect a difference in parameter values of the actual commands and the corresponding substitutional commands, wherein parameter values of the substitutional commands may be generated based on delta values produced by the machine learning based model, for example.”),

 identify third driving data corresponding to the second driving data ([0029] “By generating a substitutional command in the form of a command that corresponds to an expected instruction of the missing command and sending the substitutional command to the robot instead of the missing command, the concealment component 100 may ensure that the robot may not take notice of the missing command.
 The substitutional command may be denoted as an artificial command which is sent to the robot as a replacement of the missing command.
 The robot may process the substitutional command like any other command received from the robot controller and may not recognize that the actual command sent from the robot controller has been delayed or lost.
 In this way, continuous operation of the robot may be ensured.”, [0030] “The robot may be controlled using a continuous control scheme (as opposed to an event based control scheme, as described above) which may require commands to be sent from the robot controller to the robot in accordance with a predetermined communication scheme.
 For example, the predetermined communication scheme may require sending commands to the robot in predefined intervals, e.g., periodically sending commands with a specific frequency, such as 125 Hz in case of a UR5 robot arm, for example.
 The delay or loss of the missing command, e.g., the fact that a command has not arrived in time, may then be detected based on verifying the receipt of commands on compliance with the predetermined communication scheme, such as on compliance with the 125 Hz requirement in case of a UR5 robot arm, for example.
 In one implementation, the delay or loss of the command may be detected when the command is not received by a time which corresponds to the sum of an expected reception time of the command according to the predetermined communication scheme and a delay threshold value.”),

-identify fourth driving data that is consecutive to the third driving data ([0029] “By generating a substitutional command in the form of a command that corresponds to an expected instruction of the missing command and sending the substitutional command to the robot instead of the missing command, the concealment component 100 may ensure that the robot may not take notice of the missing command.
+identify fourth driving data … wherein the fourth driving data is consecutive to the third driving data ([0029] “By generating a substitutional command in the form of a command that corresponds to an expected instruction of the missing command and sending the substitutional command to the robot instead of the missing command, the concealment component 100 may ensure that the robot may not take notice of the missing command.
 The substitutional command may be denoted as an artificial command which is sent to the robot as a replacement of the missing command.
 The robot may process the substitutional command like any other command received from the robot controller and may not recognize that the actual command sent from the robot controller has been delayed or lost.
 In this way, continuous operation of the robot may be ensured.”, [0030] “The robot may be controlled using a continuous control scheme (as opposed to an event based control scheme, as described above) which may require commands to be sent from the robot controller to the robot in accordance with a predetermined communication scheme.
 For example, the predetermined communication scheme may require sending commands to the robot in predefined intervals, e.g., periodically sending commands with a specific frequency, such as 125 Hz in case of a UR5 robot arm, for example.
 The delay or loss of the missing command, e.g., the fact that a command has not arrived in time, may then be detected based on verifying the receipt of commands on compliance with the predetermined communication scheme, such as on compliance with the 125 Hz requirement in case of a UR5 robot arm, for example.
 In one implementation, the delay or loss of the command may be detected when the command is not received by a time which corresponds to the sum of an expected reception time of the command according to the predetermined communication scheme and a delay threshold value.”), and

 control the driver to perform an operation after the point in time at which the error in communication connection between the robot and the external device occurs based on the fourth driving data ([0029] “By generating a substitutional command in the form of a command that corresponds to an expected instruction of the missing command and sending the substitutional command to the robot instead of the missing command, the concealment component 100 may ensure that the robot may not take notice of the missing command.
 The substitutional command may be denoted as an artificial command which is sent to the robot as a replacement of the missing command.
 The robot may process the substitutional command like any other command received from the robot controller and may not recognize that the actual command sent from the robot controller has been delayed or lost.
 In this way, continuous operation of the robot may be ensured.”, [0030] “The robot may be controlled using a continuous control scheme (as opposed to an event based control scheme, as described above) which may require commands to be sent from the robot controller to the robot in accordance with a predetermined communication scheme.
 For example, the predetermined communication scheme may require sending commands to the robot in predefined intervals, e.g., periodically sending commands with a specific frequency, such as 125 Hz in case of a UR5 robot arm, for example.
 The delay or loss of the missing command, e.g., the fact that a command has not arrived in time, may then be detected based on verifying the receipt of commands on compliance with the predetermined communication scheme, such as on compliance with the 125 Hz requirement in case of a UR5 robot arm, for example.
 In one implementation, the delay or loss of the command may be detected when the command is not received by a time which corresponds to the sum of an expected reception time of the command according to the predetermined communication scheme and a delay threshold value.”) …,